Star Trek: Insurrection: Development and writing

 In one draft, Picard kills Data early in the film, and the android is later resurrected to help the Captain in the finale.
 The first two drafts featured the Romulans as the antagonists, since they had never prominently appeared in a Star Trek film.
-The second draft was seen by Jonathan Dolgen at the studio; Dolgen was not pleased and Patrick Stewart thought that it would have been only suitable for a television episode.
+The second draft was seen by Jonathan Dolgen at the studio; Dolgen was not pleased, and Patrick Stewart thought that it would have been only suitable for a TV episode.
 In the third draft, the Son'a were introduced as the children of the Ba'ku and the alien race that wanted to plunder the planet.
-That version also included the crew sub-plots, such as the Troi-Riker romance and the regeneration of La Forge's eyes.
-Stewart, who was concerned that the film was a step back in scope from First Contact, was consulted on the treatments.
+That version also included the crew subplots, such as the Troi-Riker romance and the regeneration of La Forge's eyes.
+Stewart, concerned that the film was a step back in scope from First Contact, was consulted on the treatments.

 Ira Steven Behr (pictured) reviewed the first script at Michael Piller's request.

 Piller drafted the first version of the script and asked Ira Steven Behr, executive producer of Star Trek: Deep Space Nine, to review it.
 Behr was critical of the script, describing the Son'a as "paper tigers".
 Piller said that "I knew he was right.
 There's no question that first draft was trying to tell two stories, and that's one too many for a movie."
 Piller re-drafted the script, adding a romantic subplot for Picard in the shape of Anij, a Ba'ku woman.
 He added gravitas to the Son'a to make them more menacing, and the ending was changed to include a massive Son'a collector ship and a confrontation between Picard and Ru'afo aboard the ship.
 A version of the script was subsequently leaked onto the internet.
 At the same time, Piller and Berman were exploring titles for the film, including Prime Directive, The Directive, The Resignation, The Enemy Within, Breach of Promise, Dereliction of Duty and Apostasy, because, they reasoned, that they could not submit it to the studio under the title of Stardust.
 They could not settle on a title, so they submitted it as Star Trek IX.

-The studio was pleased with the post-Behr version of the script, which was the first version of the script they saw, having previously only seen pre-script treatments.
+The studio was pleased with the post-Behr version of the script, which was the first version they saw, having previously only seen pre-script treatments.
 In a memo to Piller, it was described as "easily the funniest and sexiest Star Trek story to date".
-They gave Piller a series of directions, including a request for a resolution to the Troi and Riker romance and for the character of Reginald Barclay to be replaced with expanded roles either for Beverly Crusher, Worf, or a new character.
+They gave Piller several requests, including a resolution to the Troi and Riker romance and for the character of Reginald Barclay to be replaced with expanded roles either for Beverly Crusher, Worf, or a new character.